RichardLuckett/10984-Deploying-and-Managing-Office-365-Hybrid-Deployments/10984B_GithubUserGuideforMCTs.md

 To watch a repo, perform the following steps:

-1. In Internet Explorer, navigate to the repo on GitHub.
+1. In your browser, navigate to the repo on GitHub.

 2. Click **Watch**, and then under **Notifications**, select **Watching**.

 To quit watching a repo, perform the following steps:

-1. In Internet Explorer, navigate to the repo on GitHub.
+1. In your browser navigate to the repo on GitHub.

 2. Click **Watch**, and then under Notifications, select **Not watching**.